 You certainly don’t want your waist to go back and forth so place the waist in the middle of the snowboard, moving with the bend.

 When you start using the knees for bending, you can really improve your snowboard movement!
 Noticing the movement of your shoulders, head and waist will make it easier to bend and control the snowboard when you can bring the knees down to the body, especially Very well for taking hard turns.

 The easiest way to bend the knee is: When you bend the gondola, bend the knees and bring them to the nose of the snowboard.

 The movement of the feet has a direct effect on your snowboard climbing because they touch and hold the snowboard.

 Practice using the legs as a paddle when taking turns.
 Put full pressure on the front legs before you start bending and on the hind legs when you finish.

 When pressing the toes, place the pressure on the toes at the beginning and the pressure on the back toes at the end.

 Finally, now you know the full process of how to turn on a snowboard and how to stop on a snowboard.
-You can start your journey with the snowboarding then.
+You can start your journey with snowboarding then.
 Best of luck with that!
-Plus, remember that as like some best longboard brands there are some best snowboard brands too that you can buy from.
+Plus, remember that like some best longboard brands there are some best snowboard brands too that you can buy from.